Have you had a Diet Relapse where you ditched your clean diet and pigged out on processed carbs and sweets?

 Back to the holidays, though.
 You can choose to be kind to yourself during this holiday season without feeling deprived and without losing either your willpower or waistline.
-(Now, if you already have weight you want to lose, you don’t have to gain more.)

 What?
 The Sugar Freedom Coach (that’s me, Connie), is telling you that it’s okay to do a little bit of indulging?

 always quit sugar in January.
 (You’re even invited to join my Sugar Freedom Course, which begins Jan.
 15.)

 especially in this season of good cheer and endless partying and let’s face it,

-That’s why I’m dedicated to creating simple, fun ways to help you easily turn down or turn away from temptations, or to even partake just a little.
+One of my friends recently recommended that I try a WaistLineTrainer to prevent any wait gain over the holidays, but I haven’t been able to get my hands on one yet!
+In the meantime, I’m dedicated to creating simple, fun ways to help you easily turn down or turn away from temptations, or to even partake just a little.